Skip to main content

 Links

 The definition of a 1:N relationship allows two business objects to be linked together.
-If we take the example of the supplier and the product, there is 1 supplier for N products.
+Taking the example of the supplier and the product, there is 1 supplier for N products.
 This section presents what the Simplicité engine does with the configuration of objects, attributes and relationships.

 Foreign key